-Table 4-2 summarizes the primary uses in each residential zone within Antioch.
-Singlefamily residential zones include: RE, RR, R-4, R-6, R-10, R-20, R-25, R-35, MCR, and RTR-

-4-2 Antioch General Plan

-10. Single-family dwelling units are permitted by right in all of the single-family residential zones, except for R-10 and MCR where a use permit is required.
-However, in R-20, R-25 and R-35, only existing or replacement of existing single-family dwellings are permitted.
+Table 4-2 summarizes the requirements for establishing residential uses in residential and mixed-use zones in Antioch.
+Single-family residential zones include: RE, RR, R-4, R-6, R-10, R-20, R-25, R-35, MCR, and RTR-10.
+Single-family dwelling units are permitted by right in all of the single-family residential zones, except for R-10 and MCR where a use permit is required.
+In order to preserve land resources for higher density development, in R-20, R-25 and R-35, no new single-family development is permitted but existing single-family dwellings are permitted to remain and may be replaced.
 The multifamily residential zones are R-10, R-20, R-25, R-35, MCR, and RTR-20.
-Multifamily dwellings are subject to a use permit in the R-10, R-20, MCR and RTR-20 zones.
-In addition to creating a new R-35 Residential District with housing up to 35 units per acre subject to a use permit, the Council also established a new R-25 zone in which multi-family development with a density that meets but does not exceed 20 units per acre is permitted by right.
-A use permit is required if density exceeds 20 units per acre.
+As a result of revisions to the zoning ordinance enacted in June 2014, the maximum density for multi-family development was increased through the creation of a new R-35 High Density Residential District.
+The ordinance was also amended to allow multi-family residential development at 20 units per acre are permitted by right in the R-35 zone as well as in the new R-25 zone.
+Multifamily development continues to be subject to a use permit in the R-10, R-20, MCR and RTR-20 zones.
+The ordinance also requires a use permit to allow multi-family projects with more than 20 units per acre in the Medium Density, High Density, and Mixed-Use districts.

+Along with amending the zoning ordinance to increase the maximum residential density from 20 to 35 units per acre, and to allow multi-family projects with 20 units per acre by right, the City also established new multi-family residential standards.
+The standards, which comprise Chapter 5, Article 7 of the Antioch Municipal Code, are intended to facilitate the approval of multi-family projects by establishing clear requirements for a variety of issues such as setbacks from adjacent single-family homes and building articulation that were previously addressed during design review.
+Article 7 also establishes a procedure for modifying the new dimensional requirements without approving a variance.
+The approval of reduced setbacks for multi-family development on arterials will reduce another obstacle to residential development.

 In all districts the maximum density may, of course, be exceeded if a project is entitled to a density bonus under the State density bonus law (Government Code Section 65915).
 Because they are permitted by right and do not require zoning approval or review under the California Environmental Quality Act, the establishment of the R-25 zone also removes another constraint to housing production due to the time and cost associated with the environmental review process.